 The Key Annual Fund differs from other fundraising efforts because it directly supports the The Cottage Schools operating budget.
 Periodically, independent/private schools will raise funds for large-scale projects such as new construction, technological and campus renovations, or endowments.
 This type of effort is typically referred to as a capital campaign.
 Additional funds raised over and above the $130,000 may be set aside for future capital projects.

 The Key Annual Fund is the single most critical fundraising program for The Cottage School.
 All parents are encouraged to support it first before supporting any other fundraising program.

 What other fundraising programs will TCS ask parents to support ?

 The Cottage School has streamlined its fundraising efforts in order to ensure that our community is not overburdened with requests for donations, and to create a consistent, unified focus for the school.
-In addition to the Key Annual Fund, the only fundraiser that parents will be asked to support is the annual Glitter! gala event.
 All fundraising activities must be pre-approved by the TCS Advancement Office.

 Tracy Ballot, Director of Advancement